-This Strategic Outreach and Engagement Plan (SOEP) is developed annually to identify the strategies and vision of success to guide the Watershed Coordinators in their work across their nine tasks.
+This updated Strategic Outreach and Engagement Plan (SOEP) was developed to identify the strategies and vision of success to guide the Watershed Coordinators in their work across their nine tasks.
 The SOEP aims to identify strategies to build meaningful and cooperative working relationships, solicit and value each community's perspective and expertise, and work with Safe, Clean Water Program partners to advance education, involvement, and connectivity back to water-related issues.
 The Plan will leverage the experience of the Watershed Coordination Team, external stakeholder relationships, and best practices.
 The Plan will identify the various target audiences and relationships across several stakeholders groups and communities, including municipalities, utilities, non-profits, community groups, faith-based groups, tribal groups, etc. To solicit input on community issues, the Plan will summarize strategies for engagement.
 The Watershed Coordination (WC) Team will utilize adaptive management strategies to refine methods and techniques as the plan is implemented.
+This Plan will be updated every year to incorporate lessons learned by the Watershed Coordinators throughout the year.